ESW-RMS/LoRa2019/README.md

 *An overdetailed guide for preparing the IBEKA device from scratch*

-Device 1 consists of a Raspberry Pi.
+Device 1 consists of a custom built PCB that measures triphase current and power from current clamps and a Raspberry Pi.
 Device 2 consists of a Raspberry Pi and a Particle Electron.
 Device 1 uses the Raspberry Pi to read in signal information and transfers the data over LoRa communication to Device 2, which uses LoRa communication to read in the data to a Raspberry Pi then sends it over a usb serial connection to a Particle Electron.

 See folders for individual device code.